Mauitron/Void-Vault/README.md

 ## Disclaimer

-This is **beta software**.
+This is currently **beta software**.
 While the security principles are sound, the implementation has not undergone any formal security audit.
 Use at your own risk.